AppliedBioinformatics/pan_genome_scripts/README.md

 This script removes contaminants from the blast output based on the plant genus list.
 The All_plant_genus_list_updated.txt file can be replaced with any list of genuses

 Usage: `python filter_blast.py [merged blast output file] All_plant_genus_list_updated.txt > genome.best.hits.contamination.blast`

+# contamination_removal.py

+This script is used to filter the contamination out of masurca assembly based on the blast names given by BLAST

+This requires the output file of the filter_blast.py script to be filtered into the uncontaminated_chickpea_contig_names.txt file

+Usage: `python contamination_removal.py [masurca assembly] uncontaminated_chickpea_contig_names.txt uncontaminated.scf.fasta`